 Savvy business owners are most likely to ask how you’re targeting the bottom of funnel to get them back into the funnel again.
-For most, retargeting means using display ads or native ads across a variety of platforms including Google Display Network, Facebook/Instagram, Microsoft Ads and some of the niche RTB platforms.
+For most, retargeting means using display ads or native ads across a variety of platforms, including Google Display Network, Facebook/Instagram, Microsoft Ads, and some of the niche RTB platforms.

 How do you protect against fraud on my ads?

-Increasingly, business owners and digital marketers are becoming aware of the prevalence of fraud on programmatic marketing.
+Increasingly, business owners and digital marketers are becoming aware of the prevalence of fraud in programmatic marketing.
 Known as click fraud or ad fraud, the practice involves clicks on your paid ads that have no chance of converting and is estimated to impact around 90% of all PPC campaigns.

 So, what do you do to protect ad campaigns from fraud?